jacobjchristensen/research-seminars/README.md

 *Topic*: How to do peer review

 This will be more of a discussion about how to do peer review.
 We don't want to end up as [reviewer #2](http://dailynous.com/2017/02/07/bad-reviewer-2-actually-data-philosophy-journal/).

+Short summary:

+- Give a brief overview and general recommendation.
+  -	Succinctly describe knowledge gap, importance and relevance to the readers of the journal.
+  -	Briefly outline key methods and findings.
+  -	Explain reasoning behind recommendation.
+- Prioritize your feedback by importance: most important major comments first; minor comments last.
+- Use checklists: STROBE, CONSORT, etc. or specific checklists provided by the journal.
+- The distinction between *minor* and *major* revision is not entirely clear; however, a rule of thumb can be whether reviewer comments would lead to another round of review or not.